Together we can make our streets safer

 Change Lanes to Pass Frequently Asked Questions

-Slow down and pass when the road ahead is clear and there is no oncoming traffic, giving at least 3 feet of space between you and the bicyclist.
+Be aware of the possible presence of bicyclists and pedestrians, even if a sidewalk or lane markings are not present.
+Slow down and pass when the road ahead is clear and there is no oncoming traffic, being careful to give 3 feet of space between yourself and the bicyclist.